-There is a difference between love and abuse.
-And what makes matters so confusing for the brain of survivors is that pathological narcissists blend the most superficial levels of love with hate that is at the core of their disorder.
+What makes matters so confusing for the brain of survivors is that pathological narcissists blend the most superficial levels of love with hate that is at the core of their disorder.
 It’s a toxic cocktail they serve continuously to their partners.

 The Seductive, Violating World of Abusers

-Most of the time when we walk into an abuser’s world – we have no idea that’s what we’re doing.
+Often when we walk into an abuser’s world – we have no idea that’s what we’re doing.
 I certainly didn’t.
-I saw someone who was attentive, smart, adventurous, accomplished, and nice.
-Physically I thought he was stunning.
-He was a charmer so he knew the words to say and the actions to take.
+I saw someone who was attentive, smart, adventurous, accomplished, and ‘nice.’
+Back then I didn’t process the blatant red flags like grooming, love bombing, lightening speed pace, and abuse seduction.

 The Value of Real Love

 You will not be appreciated for what you do or sacrificed for them.
 You will not be respected for your opinions or contributions.
-They compete.
-They minimize.
-They play with the emotions of others flippantly.
-They want to be on top and often that will mean you’ll get hurt.

 Abusers Always Cross the Line